rethinkdb/docs/0-getting-started/install/centos.md

 # With binaries #

-We provide binaries for both 32-bit and 64-bit CentOS 6 and 64-bit Centos 7.
+We provide binaries for both 32-bit and 64-bit CentOS 6 and 64-bit CentOS 7.

 To install the server, first add the [RethinkDB yum repository](http://download.rethinkdb.com/centos) to your list of repositories.

-## For Centos 6
+## For CentOS 6

 ```bash
 sudo wget https://download.rethinkdb.com/centos/6/`uname -m`/rethinkdb.repo \